 Our Extraordinary Promise

 The Advaita Bioinformatics team is built from a broad range of expertise and backgrounds.
 We pride ourselves in having the most capable team to deliver the best tools and knowledge for our customers.

-Dr. Draghici currently holds the Robert J. Sokol MD Endowed Chair in Systems Biology in the Department of Obstetrics and Gynecology, and is a professor in the Department of Computer Science, as well as the head of the Intelligent Systems and Bioinformatics Laboratory at Wayne State University.
-He is also the chief of the System Biology Section in the Perinatology Research Branch of the National Institute for Child Health and Development.
-A senior member of IEEE, Dr. Draghici is an editor of IEEE/ACM Transactions on Computational Biology and Bioinformatics, Journal of Biomedicine and Biotechnology, and International Journal of Functional Informatics and Personalized Medicine.
-His publications include two books (”Data Analysis Tools for DNA Microarrays and Statistics” and ”Data Analysis for Microarrays using R”, both published by CRC Press in 2003 and 2012, respectively), 8 book chapters, and over 150 peer-reviewed journal and conference publications which gathered over 5,000 citations to date.
+Dr. Draghici is a Professor in the Department of Computer Science, and the head of the Intelligent Systems and Bioinformatics Laboratory at Wayne State University.
+He also holds a joint appointment in the Department Obstetrics and Gynecology and is an Associate Dean in Wayne State University’s College of Engineering.
+Dr. Draghici is a senior member of IEEE, and an editor of IEEE/ACM Transactions on Computational Biology and Bioinformatics, Protocols in Bioinformatics, Discoveries Journals, Journal of Biomedicine and Biotechnology, and International Journal of Functional Informatics and Personalized Medicine.
+His publications include two books (”Data Analysis Tools for DNA Microarrays and Statistics” and ”Data Analysis for Microarrays using R”), 8 book chapters, and over 150 peer-reviewed journal and conference publications which gathered over 12,000 citations to date.

 Prior to joining Advaita, Dr. Aaron denDekker was a research faculty member in the Department of Surgery at the University of Michigan.
 He received his PhD in Biochemistry and Molecular Biology from the University of Louisville and did his post-doctoral training at the University of Michigan studying histone modification and transcriptional regulation.
 Dr. denDekker has published 20+ peer-reviewed research articles and a book chapter focused on epigenetic mechanisms in various diseases.